 Though a few small studies have shown promise for using Topamax to treat depression or bipolar disorder with depression, there have been no large, peer-reviewed studies that show definitively that Topamax is safe and effective for these conditions.

-In of 16 women with treatment-resistant depression, 44 percent treated with Topamax reported improvement after 18 weeks.
+In one small 2002 study of 16 women with treatment-resistant depression, 44 percent treated with Topamax reported improvement after 18 weeks.